Ask Prem Chopra

 Stress increases when your desires and expectations remain unmet or when you fear that they will not be met despite your efforts.
 Such stress is aggravated further by frustration.
 An example is provided by the individual who worries about not getting a raise instead of working efficiently and diligently.
 Fear and anxiety feed on themselves and cause more stress.
 Stress is a major cause of unhappiness.
 A stress-free life is a happy life.

-The Four Secrets of the Brook practical framework for navigating through your life with purpose — reducing stress, and increasing happiness.
-Read Dr. Chopra’s latest book – Masters of the Game.
+A practical framework for navigating through your life with purpose, reducing stress, and increasing happiness, is provided by the Four Secrets of the Brook.